Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EhbB7DIOdZ4.md

 ### Transcript

-> right what's the name of the tall thing is we got space sticks or is uh potato space potatoes we also said like space giraffes uh i think the official like uh work name is space ticks if i'm not wrong
+> right what's the name of the tall thing is we got space sticks or is, potato space potatoes we also said like space giraffes, i think the official like, work name is space ticks if i'm not wrong